Applications are now being accepted for the Interfaces of Global Change Program. New and existing graduate students can apply.

 - Do you need to be considered for one of our 1-year fellowships*?

 d.
-A brief letter of support from the prospective Ph.D. mentor(s) explaining:
+A brief letter of support, sent directly to the IGC Program Coordinator, from the prospective Ph.D. mentor(s) explaining:

 - How will the applicant’s training benefit from the IGC IGEP?

-- Provide an explicit funding plan that describes how stipend, tuition, and research expenses will be covered over the course of the applicant’s tenure at Virginia Tech.
+- Provide an explicit funding plan that describes how stipend, tuition, and research expenses will be covered over the course of the applicant’s tenure at Virginia Tech (at least 3 years of financial support planned, which cannot include the IGC fellowship).

-- If Departmental support is part of the funding plan (e.g., a GTA), appropriate written verification should be provided (e.g., a signature of support from the department head).
+- If Departmental support is part of the funding plan (e.g., a GTA), the letter must include a signature from the home department’s authorized representative (department head or graduate program coordinator).

 Existing Virginia Tech students can also apply to the Interfaces of Global Change Program.
 Application instructions are HERE.